AleksandarJavorovic/cooktopia/README.md

 ### Acknowledgements

 - I want to say to my wife:"Thank you for all your love and support. <3"
-- I want to thank to my mentor Mitko Bachvarov for tips and suggestions.
+- I want to thank my mentor Mitko Bachvarov for tips and suggestions.
+- I want to thank our facilitator Kristyna, as well as our cohort members for advices and moral support during the course.
 - I want to thank to tutors at CI Tutor Support for all their help.
 - I want to thank to CI Student Support for their understaing and help.